ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-it is alleged killed his wife in
-July with an axe, was taken out
-of the county jail at 11:40 by the
-mob and hanged to a telegraph pole
-and his body riddled with bullets.
-The lynching followed closely that of
-James.

 The mob had difficulty in breaking
 into the steel cage in the jail, but af­